 HGH is a banned substance for the majority of sports but unlike other performance enhancing drugs, it can be very difficult to detect in the body.
 The substance has a very short half life and when urine is tested, HGH often appears to be no different than naturally occurring amino acids.
 For this reason, it may go undetected in sports doping tests.

 HGH is used widely in sport even though its efficacy is not as well proven as anabolic steroids.
-Wrestling, swimming, mixed martial arts, soccer, track and field, baseball, strength sports, skiing, weight lifting and body building have all had athletes who have used HGH.
+Wrestling, swimming, mixed martial arts, soccer, track and field, baseball, strength sports, rugby, skiing, weight lifting and body building have all had athletes who have used HGH.